shanicunn/mancala-proposal/README.md

 For number in holes, disperse marbles (a nested loop?)
 Add marbles to new holes and well
 Count marbles in each hole
+Log current marbles in each hole
+End turn when an empty hole is reached

 ### Wireframe